Walgreens stabbing: Woman, 32, stabbed to death while working at Wicker Park store, Chicago police say

 The woman was working at the Walgreens located at 1372 N. Milwaukee Ave. when an unknown person approached her just after 9:30 a.m., police said.

 The individual reportedly stabbed the victim multiple times and left the store.
-The woman was pronounced deceased at the scene.
+The woman was pronounced dead at the scene.
+Her name has not yet been released.

 "We're not sure if it was a robbery or was just a random act of violence," Chicago police Officer Jose Jara said.